 - OptOutPreScreen.com: A lot of junk mail, including catalogs, is triggered when insurance and credit card companies purchase prescreened mailing lists from the four big credit bureaus, Equifax, Experian, Innovis, and TransUnion.
 OptOutPreScreen.com is a free service that helps you opt out of unsolicited credit offers for five years or permanently (which is a bit more of an involved process).
 This means the credit bureaus won't be able to circulate your name on lists.
 Go the OptOutPreScreen.com, scroll to the bottom of the screen, make your selection between the five-year or permanent opt-out, then finally provide your information.

 Unsubscribe from catalogs by calling the customer service line directly or by unsubscribing online.
 Many catalogs have unsubscribing information within the pages of the catalog.
 If you have a credit card account with a retail store, you may receive both catalogs and circulars both online and through snail mail promoting sales.
 Go to the latest email the store has sent online and you can typically find an "unsubscribe" line that you can click to opt-out.
 However, you may still receive snail mail unless you call them direct.

 To get off all catalog mailing lists you should also contact Epsilon at firstname.lastname@example.org to request that you be removed from their marketing database.
 Be sure to include your name and mailing information in the email.
 If you prefer, you can also mail your request to:

 Broomfield, CO 80038

-Epsilon maintains a marketing database, known as Abacus, that is used by nearly all product catalogs.
+Epsilon maintains a marketing database, known as Abacus, used by nearly all product catalogs.
 Removing your name from their database will prevent you from receiving additional unsolicited catalogs in the future.
 Just know that it may also cause you to stop receiving catalogs that you enjoy receiving.
-It's an all or nothing opt out.
+It's an all-or-nothing opt-out.